HybridSquirrel-Repos/Oakleaves-Forest-Theme/README.md

-# shaunsingh/nord.nvim
+# HybridSquirrel-Repos/Oakleaves-Forest-Theme.nvim

-## Neovim theme based off of the [Nord Color Palette.](https://www.nordtheme.com/docs/colors-and-palettes)
+## Neovim theme based off of the Jetbrains Dark Rider Theme
+original project fork form nord.nvim

 ![118406380-d78ad580-b649-11eb-945c-5988fa717f39](https://user-images.githubusercontent.com/71196912/128029391-ad55fd41-d5f9-43bd-a795-c11b562f9d6d.jpg)

 ## Features

-Nord.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)
+Oakleaves-Forest-Theme.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

 + Supported plugins: